connecteev/laravel-email-campaigns-spatie/docs/advanced-usage/handling-events.md

 This event will be fired when a mail has actually been sent to a single subscriber.

-It event has one public property: `$campaignSend` which it and instance of the `Spatie\EmailCampaigns\Models\CampaignSend` model.
+The event has one public property: `$campaignSend` which is an instance of the `Spatie\EmailCampaigns\Models\CampaignSend` model.

-You can get to the email the mail was sent to like this:
+You can get the email the mail was sent to like this:

 ```php
 $email = $event->campaignSend->subscription->subscriber->email;
 ```

-You can also retrieve the campaign name this mail was sent for:
+You can also retrieve the name of the campaing that this mail was part of:

 ```php
 $campaignName = $event->campaignSend->campaign->name;